A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Conclusions and discussion

-We formulated a model for the opinion density of a discrete-time bounded-confidence model (BCM) on hypergraphs and derived the associated rate equation in a mean-field limit with infinitely many agents.
+We formulated a model of the opinion density of a discrete-time bounded-confidence model (BCM) on hypergraphs and derived the associated rate equation in a mean-field limit with infinitely many agents.
 By employing a time-rescaling parameter, we extended this rate equation to a continuous-time setting.
-We thereby obtained a density-based, continuous-time BCM in the form of an integro-differential equation.
+We thereby obtained a density-based, continuous-time {mean-field} BCM in the form of an integro-differential equation.

-We investigated the properties of the density-based BCM by exploring the Cauchy problem of the rate equation in the mean-field limit.
+We investigated the properties of our density-based BCM by exploring the Cauchy problem of the rate equation in the mean-field limit.
 We proved that its solution satisfies the properties of a probability density (specifically, nonnegativity and mass conservation).
 We then examined the asymptotic dynamics of this solution as time goes to infinity.
-We proved that when the initial value is a probability density, the solution converges in a weak sense exponentially in time to a sum of Dirac delta functions.
-These Dirac delta functions are isolated from each other at least by a constant, which is determined by the discordance function and the confidence bound, that is independent of the initial density.
+We proved that when the initial condition of the rate equation is a probability density, the solution converges in time in a weak sense to a sum of Dirac delta functions.
+These Dirac delta functions are isolated from each other at least by a constant, which is independent of the initial density and is determined by the discordance function and the confidence bound.

 We also studied the steady states of our density-based BCM by numerically solving our integro-differential rate equation for different choices of initial distributions and discordance functions.
 Our numerical results agree with our mathematical analysis that steady-state solutions take the form of a sum of isolated Dirac delta functions, which yield opinion clusters in the BCM.
-For both bounded and unbounded initial opinion distributions, we observed that the locations of the steady-state opinion clusters have a periodic bifurcation pattern as we increase the variance of the initial distribution of opinions.
+For both bounded and unbounded initial opinion distributions, we observed that the positions of the steady-state opinion clusters undergo a periodic sequence of bifurcations as we increase the variance of the initial opinion distribution.
 We also numerically compared our density-based results with agent-based Monte Carlo simulations.
 As we increased the network size, we observed that the steady-state opinion density converges to a sum of Dirac delta functions.